jefking/King.A-Trak/README.md

 This is a utility for easily pushing files to Blob Storage on Windows Azure, S3 on Amazon or Folders.

-Current applications:
+## Current applications

-For Development teams to enable continuous deployment Make use of CDN's in place
+* For Development teams to enable continuous deployment
+* Make use of CDN's in place
-Release static websites
+* Release static websites
-Backup data on secondary account
+* Backup data on secondary account
-Backup data off of your primary service provider
+* Backup data off of your primary service provider

 We have built this to help you with your development and deployment process.
 Agile Business Cloud Solutions Ltd. uses this tool as part of an automated deployment solution to Windows Azure.